-Each student will determine her/his level of learning in the course.
 I expect each of you to take ownership of your learning early on during the semester, and to adjust your daily habits as needed to reach your desired level of achievement in the course.
-It is up to you to access resources for help as often as needed: office hours, tutoring, study groups, mentoring, and more.
+It is up to you to access resources for help as often as needed, and I expect you to make use of the STEM study center and SI tutoring as learning resources.
 For this course, it is anticipated that the average independent working time (outside of class) required to learn the material in order to achieve a minimal passing grade of C- is 1-2 hours per day, EVERY DAY, as an estimate, but your needs will also vary depending on your prior knowledge and ability to master cumulative concepts in the course material as the semester progresses.
 What can you expect of me?
 My primary objectives are to provide you with the tools, environment, encouragement, and support to learn Chemistry.
 I expect that all of us will work together: please ask me for additional assistance, clarifications, and contact to me to provide feedback as needed.